Carawebs/wp-seo/readme.md

 * `meta_description`
 * `title_tag`

 Falls back to rational defaults (i.e. post/page excerpt).
 Just include meta boxes to capture these metadata fields on any content type that you want to have access to the fine-tuning functionality.
+If the field is populated, it will be included in `<head>`.
+Open Graph tags are also constructed and included, using the site name and the post featured image for the og image tag.